Machine Trade & Tool Operation

 - Machine Tool Operations

-Machinists use machine tools, such as lathes, milling machines, and machining centers to produce precision metal parts.
+Machinists and Tool & Die Makers use machine tools, such as lathes, milling machines, and machining centers to produce precision metal parts.
 Although they may produce large quantities of one part, precision machinists often produce small batches or one-of-a-kind items.
 They use their knowledge of the working properties of metals and their skill with machine tools to plan and carry out the operations needed to make machined products that meet precise specifications.

-Employment of machinists and tool and die makers is expected to grow 7 percent from 2010 to 2020.
+Employment of Machinists and Tool & Die Makers is expected to grow 1 percent from 2018 to 2028.
 Workers with a range of skills who can perform multiple tasks in a machine shop will have the best job opportunities.